Allele-Specific Oligonucleotide (ASO) test for Cystic Fibrosis

 filter.
 The filter is probed with a radioactive ASO.
 Hybridization of

-and therefore tests positive.
-The unaffected son (II-2) tests "negative" for
+508 allele, and therefore tests positive.
+The unaffected son (II-2) tests negative

 Because the ASO method avoids

-electrophoresis and size determinations, such tests are rapid
+electrophoresis and size determinations, the tests are rapid and

 described has two weaknesses as a diagnostic tool.
 First, about 30% of CF cases in persons of European ancestry are